AMarinic92/AMarinic92.github.io/resume.md

 Major Computer Science, Minor Chemistry, University of Manitoba

 # Experience
-## Teaching Assistant
+## Teaching Assistant *University of Manitoba – Department of Computer Science*
-University of Manitoba – Department of Computer Science
+### Jan 2024 – May 2024

-## Marker
+After achieving high grades in both computer organization and programming practices, I was qualified to become a teaching assistant.
+With strong interpersonal and communication abilities I assisted students in their studies during in person office hours as well as through email and online discussion boards.
+Additionally, I assisted staff with approved lecture substitution, invigilation, and relaying student difficulties.
+Upholding my duties required strong professionalism to uphold academic integrity and maintain a welcoming atmosphere, as well as timely communication with supervisors and staff

-University of Manitoba – Department of Computer Science
+## Marker *University of Manitoba – Department of Computer Science*

-## Estimator and Office Manager
+### Jan 2024 – May 2024
-Midwest Fence
+Due to my high performance in both computer organization and programming practices, I was qualified to mark for the classes.
+Responsibilities required frequent email communication with supervisors regarding marking schemes and schedules.
+Further communication regarding any irregularities in the scheme, and suspected academic integrity issues were required.
+Marking was mainly achieved via the Crowdmark platform.
+The roles required strong time management skills to keep up with university deadlines.

-## Labourer
+## Estimator and Office Manager *Midwest Fence *
-Midwest Fence
+### Seasonal 2018 - 2020
-Gardon Construction
+Responsibilities include meeting customers for in-person measurements, quoting, booking, and managing projects.
+As well the quoting and estimating involved significant office work such as managing the phones, emails, file management, coordinating with other management staff, and dealing with drop-in customers.

 # Projects
 ## Mantis